Katba-Caroline/Disaster_Response_Message_Classification_Pipelines/README.md

 * flask

 ## Project Description <a name="ProjectDescription"></a>
-Figure Eight Data Set:  [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) proides thousands of messages that have been sorted into 36 catgeories.
-These messages are sorted into specific categories such as Water, Hospitals, Aid-Related, that are specificaly aimed at helping emergency personnel in their aid efforts.
+Figure Eight Data Set:  [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) provides thousands of messages that have been sorted into 36 categories.
+These messages are sorted into specific categories such as Water, Hospitals, Aid-Related, that are specifically aimed at helping emergency personnel in their aid efforts.

-The main goal of this project is to build an app that can help emergency workers analyze incoming messages and sort them into specific catgeories to speed up aid and contribute to more efficient distribution of people and other resources.
+The main goal of this project is to build an app that can help emergency workers analyze incoming messages and sort them into specific categories to speed up aid and contribute to more efficient distribution of people and other resources.

 ## File Descriptions <a name="FileDescriptions"></a>
-There are three main foleders:
+There are three main folders:

 1. data
     - disaster_categories.csv: dataset including all the categories